Wake Medical Massage, LLC

 Who can benefit from MLD?

-• Post-operative patients (cosmetic, reconstructive, orthopedic)
+• Post-operative clients (cosmetic, reconstructive, orthopedic)

 • People living with lymphedema or at risk for lymphedema